How to Make a Chicken Swing

 - Board, sturdy log or slab of wood as shown.
 I used an 18-inch length.

 - Two snap hooks (optional) for hanging the swing.
-This makes it easier to clip to an overheard support using two large eye hooks.
+This makes it easier to clip to an overhead support using two large eye hooks.
 You can also simply tie the rope to the overhead support.

 Step by Step Building Instructions for a Chicken Swing